bgd-labs/example-liquidity-mining-aave-v3/README.md

 Below is an example with the pseudo code to activate Liquidity Mining for the variable borrow of `wMatic` with `MaticX` as the reward token for the total amount of `60,000` `MaticX` for the total duration of `6 months`.
 For a more detailed explanation checkout this [test](./tests/EmissionTestMATICXPolygon.t.sol).

-1. Make sure EMISSION_ADMIN has sufficient balance of the MaticX token.
+1. Make sure the Rewards Vault has sufficient balance of the MaticX token.

    ```
-   IERC20(MATIC_X_ADDRESS).balanceOf(EMISSION_ADMIN) > 60000 *1e18
+   IERC20(MATIC_X_ADDRESS).balanceOf(REWARDS_VAULT) > 60000 *1e18
    ```

-2. Do an ERC-20 approve from the MaticX token to the transfer strategy contract for the total amount.
+2. Do an ERC-20 approve from the MaticX token from the Rewards Vault to the transfer strategy contract for the total amount.

    ```
    IERC20(MATIC_X_ADDRESS).approve(TRANSFER_STRATEGY_ADDRESS, 60000 *1e18);